itsnotadam/Office-Weaponization/README.md

 Microsoft Office files (Word, Excel, PowerPoint) are everywhere and that’s exactly why attackers love them.
 People trust these files, so threat actors hide malicious tricks in features like macros, DDE links, and embedded objects to run code on a victim’s machine.
 That initial foothold can lead to ransomware, data theft, or corporate espionage.

-If you work in security — red, blue, or purple — you can’t ignore this stuff.
+If you work in security (red, blue, or purple) you can’t ignore this stuff.
 Knowing how attackers build these documents helps you tune detections, harden systems, and teach users what to watch for.

 This guide walks through document-based attacks from first principles to advanced evasion techniques.